Freshers’ flu: Causes, symptoms and cures

 Causes of freshers' flu

-Just to get a bit science-y on you for a sec, the reason behind the dreaded illness is a mixture of physical and psychological factors, which combined together batter away at your immune system and make you feel rotten.
+Just to get a bit science-y on you for a sec, the reason behind the dreaded illness is a mixture of physical and psychological factors, which together batter away at your immune system and make you feel rotten.

 Contrary to popular belief, you don’t just acquire freshers' flu because of all these new friends you've been kissing (although this probably plays a part if you've been partaking in a lot of this).